inedoviesov1/roman-numeral/README.md

-# Roman numerals
+# Roman Numerals

+Roman Numerals is a web service that takes in a number and outputs a Roman numeral.
 Ancient Romans used a special method of showing numbers.
 See the details on Roman numerals and transformation rules in the following article https://www.mathsisfun.com/roman-numerals.html

 ## Building and running the project